nedwed123/Hashtag_Analyser_By_KIS-s/site1/README.md

 # test/docs/examples/finland.php
 # test/docs/examples/denmark.php
-These 4 pages show popular hastags from that country when the country is click on the map in instagram.php
+These 4 pages show popular hastags from that country when the country is click on the map in instagram.php design taken from https://github.com/designmodo/Flat-UI

 # video.php
 This page redirects the user to a video on Vimeo.